edsl/articulos/atoms_want_to_be_free.markdown

 razonamiento.
 Una realidad empírica dada puede ser estudiada como una transición en su desarrollo.

-The advantages of the latter approach is plain to see when the object of study is technological change and creative destruction.
-The convergence of hardware and software is a case in point.
-This trend was working its way long before the surge of home-made, open source 3D printers forced the issue.
-A case in point is field-programmable circuits, widely used in the computer industry since more than a decade.
-The circuits are manufactured in such a way that the final design can be reprogrammed at a later date, as if it was software code.
-Needless to say, we owe the existence of field-programmable circuits to something more than the innate trajectory of scientific and technological progress.
-A testimony from an industry leader in the 1990s, anticipating the increased use of field-programmable circuits, makes this point succinctly:

 Las ventajas de este abordaje se ven cuando el objeto de estudio es el cambio tecnológico y la destrucción creativa.
 La convergencia de hardware y software es un caso en cuestión.
 Esta tendencia se estaba